tobi-laa/embedded-valkey/README.md

 ## Setting up a cluster

-Our Embedded Redis has support for HA Redis clusters with Sentinels and master-slave replication
+Our Embedded Redis has support for:
+- HA Redis clusters with Sentinels and master-slave replication
+- Sharded Redis clusters with node replication

 #### Using ephemeral ports
 A simple redis integration test with Redis cluster on ephemeral ports, with setup similar to that from production would look like this: